 Subject: Adult/Dislocated Worker Support Services & Needs-Related Payments (NRP)

-Issued Approved: NEW; replacing WIA State Compliance Policy 1.15; Ratified GWDB Executive Committee, March 19, 2025; Ratified GWDB, 01-19-17; Approved GWDB Executive Committee, 11-14-16
+Approved: Ratified GWDB Executive Committee, March 19, 2025; Ratified GWDB, 01-19-17; Approved GWDB Executive Committee, 11-14-16

-Purpose: To provide the Workforce Innovation and Opportunity Act WIOA requirements for Adult and Dislocated Worker supportive services & needs-related payments.
+Purpose: To provide the WIOA requirements for Adult and Dislocated Worker supportive services & needs-related payments.

-State Imposed Requirements: This directive may contains some state-imposed requirements.
+State Imposed Requirements: This directive may contain some state-imposed requirements.
 These requirements are printed in bold, italicized type.

 Authorities/References: Workforce Innovation and Opportunity Act P.L.
-113-128; 20 CFR §§ 680.330 and 680.900-680.970, TEGL 3-15.
-TEGL 21-22, TEGL 19-16 and TEN 12-21.
+113-128; 20 CFR §§ 680.330 and 680.900-680.970; TEGL 21-22, TEGL 19-16 and TEN 12-21.

 ACTION REQUIRED: Upon issuance, bring this guidance to the attention of all WIOA service providers, Local Workforce Development Board (LWDB) members and any other concerned parties.
 Any local boards’ policies, procedures, and or contracts affected by this guidance are required to be updated accordingly.

 Background: WIOA is designed to improve workforce innovation activity services of the State and local workforce development systems.
-By increasing the employment, retention and earnings of participants, assisting in the attainment of recognize postsecondary credentials, and improving the quality of the workforce participants will obtain economic self-sufficiency and employers will gain a more competent workforce.
+By increasing the employment, retention and earnings of participants, assisting in the attainment of recognized postsecondary credentials, and improving the quality of the workforce participants will obtain economic self-sufficiency and employers will gain a more competent workforce.

 Supportive Services may be made available to eligible individuals participating in Title I career or training services.
 A key principle in WIOA is to provide local areas with the authority to make policy and administrative decisions and the flexibility to tailor the workforce system to the needs of the local community.
 To ensure maximum flexibility, this guidance provides local areas with the discretion to provide the supportive services they deem appropriate, subject to the limited conditions prescribed by WIOA.
 Local Boards must develop written policies and procedures to ensure coordination with other entities to ensure the highest quality, most comprehensive service provision possible; prevent duplication of resources and services; and establish limits on the amount and duration of these services.
 Local Boards are encouraged to develop policies and procedures that ensure that supportive services are WIOA-funded only when these services are not available through other agencies and that the services are necessary for the individual to participate in Title I activities.
-Supportive services may be made available to anyone participating in Title I career or training services.
-(Moved)

 Needs-Related Payments are designed to provide a participant with resources for the purpose of enabling them to participate in training services.
 ETA recognizes that many individuals in need of training services may not have the resources available to participate in the training.
 Needs-related payments can help individuals meet their non-training expenses and help them to complete training successfully.
-According to Section 134(d)(3)(B) of WIOA, a participant must be enrolled in a training program described in Section 134(c)(3) of WIOA to receive needs-related payments.
+According to Section 134(d)(3)(B) of WIOA, a participant must be enrolled in a training program described in Section 134(c)(3) to receive needs-related payments.

 Policy and Procedure: